 The decision maker will take into account the cumulative period the applicant has visited the UK over the past 12 months.
 However, the guidance states on page 12:

 You can ask the Border Force Officer to allow you to re-enter the UK with your Tier 4 (General) Student immigration permission, even though the course it was issued for has now finished.
 We cannot guarantee that this will always be allowed, and it is at your own risk, but feedback from students tells us that it often is allowed.
-We strongly advise you carry a letter from QMUL in your hand luggage to confirm the date of your graduation ceremony so the Border Force Officer can see that you have a study-related reason to re-enter the UK.
+We strongly advise you carry the print out of the order confirmation from 'Your Graduation' to confirm the date of your graduation ceremony so the Border Force Officer can see that you have a study-related reason to re-enter the UK.

 If you are only coming back to the UK for graduation, and perhaps for tourism and to pack up your belongings, you can choose to come as a Standard Visitor instead, not on your Tier 4 (General) Student immigration permission.
 Standard Visitor status allows you to stay in the UK for up to 6 months, which will be longer than your remaining Tier 4 permission, and it also saves you needing to prove that you are entering for a study-related purpose, which can be difficult if your course has now finished.
 As a Standard Visitor you cannot do any kind of work, only short recreational study, and you cannot switch to any other immigration status.
 Non-visa nationals can apply on entry as a Standard Visitor, while other nationals need to apply before travelling, but they can apply in any country not just their home country.